Muhammad-Talha-Sohail/Whatsapp-chat-analyzer/README.md

 #### **Note**
 To ensure the best experience with this project, please follow these prerequisites:
 - The chat data must be in text format.
 - Currently, the project performs best with chat data in a 24-hour time format.
-Before exporting the chat data, ensure that the time format is set to 24-hour.
-(In the future, I plan to enhance the project to support 12-hour time format data with optimal performance.)

 #### Project Strategy
 - The project is designed using object-oriented principles to improve code readability and enhance understanding of functionality.